721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

-The comparison found no critical or high-impact OpenZeppelin 5.6 hardening that can be applied to this implementation without either being structurally irrelevant or changing a compatibility-protected behavior.
+The comparison found no critical or high-impact OpenZeppelin 5.6 hardening that can be applied to this implementation without either being structurally irrelevant or changing externally observable behavior.
 In particular, the OpenZeppelin 5.6 zero-owner approval hardening addresses a hidden-mint path that this implementation cannot reach.
 The four project-specific findings identified by the Foundry safety work were corrected independently by Security 01 through Security 04 and remain covered after the dependency upgrade.

-This is a source-level security comparison backed by the repository's behavior, fuzz, invariant, static-analysis, and compatibility gates.
+This is a source-level security comparison backed by the repository's behavior, fuzz, invariant, static-analysis, and package-consumer gates.
 It is not an independent third-party audit.

 ## Dependency boundary